 The surrounding area is surely attractive to the eyes with a mountain at your back and blue water in front of you, but what makes Electric Beach special is what lies underwater!

-In this Electric Beach snorkeling guide, we’ll go through everything from the different spots that snorkelers like to frequent to guidelines to keep in mind before hitting this beach for diving.
+In this Electric Beach snorkeling guide, we’ll go through everything from the different Oahu snorkeling spots like to frequent to guidelines to keep in mind before hitting this beach for diving.

 Let’s hop right in!

 Ever wondered why Electric Beach is a hotspot for snorkeling despite being on the smaller scale of things?
 Here’s a section that’ll answer your question!

 Well, we all know that Electric Beach’s shore is teeming with various species of wildlife, but what exactly attracts them to this place?

 As it turns out, this richness in wildlife is all thanks to the power plant that sits atop the mountain adjacent to the tiny beach park.
 This power plant has a huge pipe that sticks out into the ocean, extending around 20 yards offshore.

 The main purpose of this pipe is to release the water used in cooling the power plant to prevent overheating.
 When this water goes out into the ocean, it’s a lot warmer than the ocean’s water, which draws fish, turtles, and many forms of marine life to it!

 Another cool thing that marks Electric Beach as an awesome snorkeling spot is that there are different areas to explore underwater.